sandermarechal/jejik-mt940/README.md

 Custom parsers should extend the `Jejik\MT940\Parser\AbstractParser` class.
 Have a look at the parsers already implemented to see how to support your bank.
-At the very minimum, you should define the `statementDelimiter` property and implement the `accept()` method.
+At the very minimum, you should implement the `accept()` method.

 ```php
 <?php